Nose cones and Mouthguards, What’s the Difference?

-What’s A Snoring Mouth guard And How Do They Prevent Snoring?
+What’s A Snoring Mouthguard And How Do They Prevent Snoring?

 Another popular snoring solution is often referred to as a snoring mouth guard or mouthpiece.
 Like nose cones, mouth guards are also sold by a number of manufacturers such as SleepTight, zQuiet, Good Morning Snore Solution, Zyppah, SnoreRx, PureSleep, and many others.
 Unlike nose cones, mouth guards focus more on opening the airway rather than the nasal passages.

 As for mouth guards, there are only two different types – those that hold the jaw forward and those that hold the tongue forward.
-Both types are equally effective, however each has it’s own advantages as well as disadvantages.
+Both types are equally effective, however, each has its own advantages as well as disadvantages.

 Jaw-retaining mouth guards are the most popular type of mouth guard.
 They were originally only available from a dentist but several at-home versions have become available in recent years.
 This type is custom fitted inside of the mouth and sits sandwiched between the upper and lower teeth with the lower tray positioned slightly in front of the upper.
-While worn in place during sleep, it positions the jaw forward which relieves pressure that’s typically present within the airway.
+While worn in place during sleep, it positions the jaw forward which relieves pressure that’s typically present in the airway.
 In turn, this helps to open the airway and free it of obstruction.
-The biggest advantage of the jaw-retaining style of mouth guard is that there are plenty to choose from and they are very effective.
+The biggest advantage of the jaw-retaining style of mouthguard is that there are plenty to choose from and they are very effective.
 As for disadvantages, several are large in size which can make getting used to wearing one challenging.

 The other type of mouth guard attaches to the tip of the tongue and works by holding the tongue out and forward while sleeping.
-This style of mouth guard is not as popular as the jaw-retaining style, although they are becoming increasingly popular.
+This style of mouthguard is not as popular as the jaw-retaining style, although they are becoming increasingly popular.

-By holding the tongue forward, the same group of muscles are targeted which reduces any pressure that’s exerted in the airway region, allowing for proper airflow.
+By holding the tongue forward, the same group of muscles is targeted which reduces any pressure that’s exerted in the airway region, allowing for proper airflow.
 The advantage of the tongue retaining mouth guards is that a fitting is typically not required and they take up very little room within the mouth.
 As for disadvantages, tongue soreness may occur within the first few nights of use which typically clears up after a few nights.